 Although there are more than 500,000 active duty reservists and Guard members at any one time, there are relatively few that take advantage of the home loan benefit and most aren’t aware they qualify for the zero down VA mortgage program.

 While a spouse can enjoy the VA benefits bestowed on their spouse, VA home loan benefits can be transferred to a spouse only under specific situations and only after the qualifying veteran has died.

 The surviving spouse may qualify for the VA home loan benefit as long as the qualifying VA borrower died from a service related injury or has been declared missing in action or a prisoner of war.
 As long as the surviving spouse does not remarry during specific periods, the VA home loan benefit can transfer.

 Others may also qualify for the VA home loan benefit includes those who are cadets at the United States Military, Coast Guard or Air Force.
 Midshipmen at the Naval Academy and National Oceanic and Atmospheric Administration (NOAA) may also qualify for the VA home loan benefit.

 There are obvious beneficiaries of the VA home loan benefit and some that are not so obvious.
-If you think you might qualify for the VA home loan entitlement, contact a local VA lender and ask.
-The program is too valuable to be ignored.
+If you think you might qualify for the VA home loan entitlement, the best thing you can do is to talk to a lender and ask - we'll put you in touch with up to five lenders for rate quotes and answers to your questions.
+Remember, the program is too valuable to be ignored!